RNZ National

 RNZ National (Te Reo Irirangi o Aotearoa Ā-Motu), formerly Radio New Zealand National, and known until 2007 as the National Programme or National Radio, is a publicly funded non-commercial New Zealand English-language radio network operated by Radio New Zealand.
 It specialises in programmes dedicated to news, the arts, music, and New Zealand culture generally, and includes some material in the Māori language.
 Historically the programme was broadcast on the (AM) "YA" stations 1YA, 2YA, 3YA and 4YA in the main centres.
+Its sister stations are RNZ Concert and RNZ Pacific.